Defer a Work Order

 • The work order must exist in 'Work Order.
 Open' (MOS100) along with operations in 'Work Order.
 Open Line' (MOS101).

 • The work order cannot be connected to a released purchase order.
-If it is, the purchase order must first be deleted in 'Purchase Order.
+If a work order is connected to a released purchase order, delete the purchase order first in 'Purchase Order.
 Open' (PPS200).
-This also applies for all related services.
+This restriction also applies to all related services.

-• If you change the facility for the new work request, the service must be connected to the new facility in 'Service.
+• If you change the facility for the new work request, ensure that the service is connected to the new facility in 'Service.
 Connect to Facility' (MOS301) or to the consolidated facility.

 Follow these steps